• Skip to primary navigation

 Blackstone Blackened Pork Chops GSG Pin

-Master the art of grilling tender and juicy pork chops on your Blackstone grill with these easy tips and tricks.
 These Blackstone Blackened Pork Chops have a delicious blackened seasoning on them so they are bursting with flavor in every bite.
-Impress your friends and family with perfectly cooked pork every time!
+Master the art of grilling tender and juicy pork chops on your Blackstone grill with easy tips and tricks and you’ll impress your friends and family with perfectly cooked pork every time!

 Want to save this recipe?
 Enter your email below and we'll send the recipe straight to your inbox!